Atom Heart Mother: Side one

 By March, they had finished recording the track, but felt that it was rather unfocused and needed something else.
 The band had been introduced to Ron Geesin via the Rolling Stones tour manager, Sam Cutler, and were impressed with his composition and tape-editing capabilities, particularly Waters and Mason.
 Geesin was handed the completed backing tracks the band had recorded, and asked to compose an orchestral arrangement over the top of it while the band went on tour to the US.
 Geesin described the composing and arranging as "a hell of a lot of work.
 Nobody knew what was wanted, they couldn't read music …" According to him, Gilmour came up with some of the melodic lines, while the pair of them along with keyboardist Richard Wright worked on the middle section with the choir.
 During the recording of his work in June with the EMI Pops Orchestra, the session musicians present were unimpressed with his tendency to favour avant-garde music over established classical works, and, combined with the relative difficulty of some of the parts, harassed him during recording.
 John Alldis, whose choir was also to perform on the track, had experience in dealing with orchestral musicians, and managed to conduct the recorded performance in place of Geesin.

-The track was originally called "The Amazing Pudding", though Geesin's original score referred to it as "Untitled Epic".
+The track was originally called "The Amazing Pudding", although Geesin's original score referred to it as "Untitled Epic".
 A refined and improved version (with Geesin's written parts) was played at Bath Festival of Blues and Progressive Music on 27 June.
 Its name was changed after the band were due to play an "in concert" broadcast for BBC Radio 1 on 16 July 1970, and had needed a title for John Peel to announce it.
 Geesin pointed to a copy of the Evening Standard, and suggested to Waters that he would find a title in there.
-The headline was: "ATOM HEART MOTHER NAMED", a story about a woman being fitted with a nuclear-powered pacemaker.
+The headline of one article, on page 9, was: "Atom Heart Mother Named", a story about a woman being fitted with a Plutonium-238-powered pacemaker.

 The piece as presented on the completed album is a progression from Pink Floyd's earlier instrumental pieces such as "A Saucerful of Secrets" and even earlier, "Interstellar Overdrive".
 The "Atom Heart Mother" suite takes up all of side one, and is split into six parts, individually named.
 Geesin chose the opening section name, "Father's Shout" after Earl "Fatha" Hines, while other names such as "Breast Milky" and "Funky Dung" were inspired by the album cover artwork.
 The orchestral arrangements feature a full brass section, a cello and the 16-piece John Alldis choir, which take most of the lead melody lines, while Pink Floyd mainly provide the backing tracks; a reverse of the 1960s pop music practice of using orchestration as the background, and putting the rock band in front.